Published on December 1, 2020

 In weight loss, as in reaching many other goals, the key is motivation.
 Those who are most motivated are those who succeed.
 And you need to keep your level of motivation high not just at the beginning of your weight loss program, when you have decided to lose weight, but also throughout the program.

 Tip #1 Weight loss motivation is all about desire rather than willpower.
 How much do you want to lose weight?
-How much more do you want to lose weight than you want to eat fattening food and lay on the sofa watching TV all day?
+How much more do you want to lose weight than you want to eat fattening food and while your world gets smaller as you get larger?
 List all your reasons for wanting to lose weight, and for staying healthy and slim.
 Add more reasons to your list as you think of them.

 Tip #2 Sustain motivation by making getting to your target weight believable.
 Visualize success.
 How will you look when you lose weight?
 How will you feel?
 What will you be wearing?
 How will your clothes look on you?
 What will people be saying to you?
 What will you be saying?
 What will you be doing?
 Spend 5 minutes a day imagining and enjoying your future success . . . a great way to pass the time while waiting in line at the bank or while commuting to work.